How To Break Into Musical Theater

 How do I find musical theater auditions?

-Casting platforms like Backstage are great places to find musical theater auditions in your area.
+• Casting databases: Casting platforms like Backstage are great places to find musical theater auditions in your area.
 Actors of any union status—and any region—can find ample audition notices in our musical theater casting calls.
+You can also search on Playbill and Broadway World, as well as organization databases such as Disney Careers

-Joining the Actor’s Equity Association is another excellent way to learn about paying musical theater jobs.
+• Actors’ Equity Association: Joining Equity is another excellent way to learn about paying musical theater jobs.
 If Broadway is your ultimate goal, you’ll need to join sometime.
 (All Broadway theaters are Equity.)
 There’s more than one route to Equity membership, though—you can explore your options in our guide to acting unions.
-Theaters throughout the country operate under Equity contracts, and any Equity-contracted theatre must hold open auditions at least once per season.
-If you are non-union, you can still land an audition at a union theater by signing up as an alternate.
+Theaters throughout the country operate under Equity contracts, and any Equity-contracted theater must hold open auditions at least once per season.
+If you are nonunion, you can still land an audition at a union theater by signing up as an alternate.

-Fellow actors (perhaps those you met in acting or dance classes) are also a great way to hear about upcoming auditions.
-Stay on good terms with as many of your peers as possible.
-You never know, they may suggest you for a gig if they learn of a role that is right for you.
-If you get wind of a job and know someone who could be suitable, pass along the information. they’ll be far more likely to return the favor.
-Contrary to popular opinion, most actors want to see other actors working.
+• Networking: Fellow actors (perhaps those you met in acting or dance classes) are also a great way to hear about upcoming auditions.
+Stay on good terms with as many of your peers as possible, because you never know—they may suggest you for a gig if they learn of a role that’s right for you.
+And in turn, if you get wind of a job and know someone who could be suitable, pass along the information.

 What should I prepare for a musical theater audition?

-Voice, dance, and acting training is the best preparation for a musical theater audition.
-Beyond your training, you’ll also need specific materials to submit to musical theatre casting calls and auditions: a headshot, résumé, musical theater reel, and your audition “book.”
+Want to know how to prepare for a musical theater audition?
+Voice, dance, and acting training is the best preparation, but beyond this training, you’ll also need specific materials to submit to musical theater casting calls and auditions.
+These include a headshot, résumé, musical theater reel, and your audition “book.”

-• Acting résumé: Similar to headshots, your musical theater résumé won’t greatly vary from a standard acting résumé.
+• Résumé: Similar to headshots, your musical theater résumé won’t greatly vary from a standard acting résumé.
 You’ll just want to add information about your vocal type and movement experience.
-You should specifically note your vocal type (soprano, mezzo-soprano, baritone, etc.) and your range (“high F”).
+Specifically note your vocal type (soprano, mezzo-soprano, baritone, etc.) and your range (“high F”).
 Dance training falls under the “Education” section of your résumé.

-• Musical theater reel: Once considered a nice addition to an MT actor’s package, reels are now essential.
+• Demo reel: Once considered a nice addition to an MT actor’s package, demo reels are now essential.
 Professional reel-maker Tim Grady says that a good musical theater reel shouldn’t “show every single thing you can do.”
 Instead, your reel should “highlight your talents and be brought back into the room later when you’re in New York or there’s a callback.”

 What can I expect in a musical theater audition?